matomo-org/developer-documentation/docs/generated/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$reportTypes)</code></pre>
 - `array` `$reportTypes` An array mapping string IDs for each available scheduled report backend with icon paths for those backends.
-Add your new backend&#039;s ID to this array.
+Add your new backend's ID to this array.

 Usages: